Nansun Shi: Career

-Upon returning to Hong Kong, Shi joined the PR firm Michael Stevenson Limited before transitioning into the television industry.
-She worked at Television Broadcasts Limited (TVB), Commercial Television (CTV), where she met co-worker Tsui Hark, and Rediffusion Television (RTV), where she was promoted to Assistant Controller in Administration and Budget of Channel One in 1981.
+Upon graduation, Shi returned to Hong Kong, where she began working at a public relations agency.
+She soon decided to pursue a career in the local television industry.
+Shi worked at Television Broadcasts Limited (TVB), Commercial Television (CTV)—where she met co-worker Tsui Hark—and Rediffusion Television (RTV), where she was promoted to Assistant Controller in Administration and Budget of Channel One in 1981.